 Tips for staining the bench.

-Finally, once I had my perfect stain color, which ended up being 8 parts Sherwin Willaims and 1 part IKEA stain, I stained the entire bench.
+Finally, once I had my perfect stain color (for detailed build and stain instructions check out the instructional pdf) I stained the entire bench.
 Work in sections.
 For the top, I stained each slat separately for it to be uniform in color.
 If you are using this particular stain mix, I painted the stain on, rubbed it all ways into the grain, and then wiped it off shortly after.
 Stain can always be made darker, but never lighter.
 The longer you leave a large amount of stain on wood the deeper the color.
 The sooner you wipe the stain off the lighter the color.
 This particular stain required 5 hours dry time before recoating.
 If a darker color is needed, place a second coat of stain on and repeat the above steps.

 In the end